 Do you need help with bedsore prevention training?
 Our nurses here at Homage can help you.
 They can give you a visit at home and teach you strategies to reduce your or your family member’s risk of developing decubitus ulcers.

 If you notice signs of stage 2 pressure ulcers, talking to a healthcare provider is necessary.
 That’s because open wounds require personalised care.
-Consider booking an appointment with one of our house call doctors who can treat the wound and give you care instructions at the comfort of your home.

 - Bedsores (pressure ulcers) – Symptoms and causes.
 (2020, February 29).
 Mayo Clinic.
 Retrieved March 28, 2021, from https://www.mayoclinic.org/diseases-conditions/bed-sores/symptoms-causes/syc-20355893